dotnet/docs/docs/framework/unmanaged-api/hosting/icorruntimehost-createdomainsetup-method.md

 #### Parameters
  `pAppDomainSetup`
- [out] An interface pointer to an <xref:System.AppDomainSetup?displayProperty=fullName> instance.
+ [out] An interface pointer to an <xref:System.AppDomainSetup?displayProperty=nameWithType> instance.
 This parameter is typed as `IUnknown`, so callers should generally call `QueryInterface` on this pointer to obtain an interface pointer of type `IAppDomainSetup`.

 ## Return Value